Color Fault-Tolerant Distance Preservers: \~{O}ptimal Size in Conditionally \~{O}ptimal Time: Other Types of CFT Preservers

-\begin{proof} We first create $\lambda$ copies of $T(f,\Delta)$, denoted $T_1, \dots, T_\lambda$, with disjoint color palettes, where the edges of each copy $T_i$ are directed away from its root $r_i$.
-Then, we modify each copy $T_i$ by splitting every color class $c$, which is of size at most $f\Delta$ by \Cref{lem:unique-leaf-tree}\ref{prop:color-classes-in-T(Delta)}, into $f$ different color classes $c^1, \dots, c^f$, each of size at most $\Delta$.
+\begin{proof} We first create $\lambda$ copies of $T(\DELTA)$, denoted $T_1, \dots, T_\lambda$, with disjoint color palettes, where the edges of each copy $T_i$ are directed away from its root $r_i$.
 Next, we create a vertex $s$ and add (uncolored) outgoing edges from $s$ into every root $r_i$ of a tree $T_i$.
-The vertex $s$ will be our designated source in $G$.
+The vertex $s$ will be our designated source in our lower bound instance $G$.
 Finally, denote by $X$ the set of leaves in $T_1, \dots, T_\lambda$.
 We create another $n$ vertices, denoted $Y$, and add all (uncolored) directed edges $(x,y) \in X \times Y$ (from $x$ to $y$) to obtain $G$.